daijun10086/daijun10086.github.io/_news/announcement_5.md

 related_posts: false
 ---

 I will join [Horizon Lab @URCS](https://horizon-lab.org/) and work with [Prof. Yuhao Zhu](https://yuhaozhu.com/) and other amazing people!
-Let's see what will we bring into the Computer Vision community!
+Let's see what we will bring into the Computer Vision/Photography community!